apalache-mc/apalache/docs/internal/rfc/002rfc-transition-explorer.md

   interaction.
 (This allows us to abstract away the communication protocol and only consider the functional API in what follows.)
-- Introduce a new module, `ServerModule`, into the `apa-tool` package, to bind the relevant passes, which lead up to, and terminate with, the `TransitionExplorer`, described below.
+- Introduce a new module, `ServerModule`, into the `apa-tool` package, to bind the relevant passes BMC passes, which lead up to, and provide input for, the `TransitionExplorer`, described below.
 - Introduce a new module, `TransitionExplorer` that enables the interactive exploration of the transition system.
+- Internally, the `TransitionExplorer` will make use of the `TransitionExecutor` and relevant aspects of the `SeqModelChecker` (or slightly altered versions of its methods).

 *NOTE*: The high-level sketch above assumes the new code organization proposed in [ADR 7][].